lilith0001/touchbarconfig/README.md

 # What does it do?

 The icons labelled I-X will move you to desktops 1-10 when you press them.

 Square brackets will indicate the current desktop.

+Quotation marks indicate how many windows are in each desktop (NOT FULLY WORKING, SEE LIMITATIONS)

 When you hold them, they will send your focused window to the specified desktop.